remyabel/cpp-i386-kernel/README.md

 # Bare Bones i386 kernel

+This is a restored back-up that's about 300~ commits behind.

 ## Impetus

 C is a popular language for embedded systems and there is a lot of myths that make C++ an unpopular